How are students chosen for the "School Choice" program?

-FVL asks all income eligible families will apply for this voucher program.
+FVL asks all income eligible families to apply for this voucher program.

 What if my family qualifies, but my student is not chosen for the WPCP?

 In addition to applying for the WPCP program, qualifying families can also apply to the FVL Tuition Assistance Program.
-Each year, FVL provides hundreds of thousands of dollars of financial aid for many families and students.
-Guidelines and information for applying are here.
+Each year, FVL provides hundreds of thousands of dollars in financial aid for many families and students.
 Please note the deadline for applications to the FVL Tuition Assistance Program is always the first Friday in May.
-If a family receiving financial aid qualifies for a voucher, it allows financial aid resources to help other students who may need tuition assistance, but who don't qualify or weren’t selected for the WPCP program.
+If a family receiving financial aid qualifies for a voucher, it allows financial aid resources to help other students who may need tuition assistance, but who don't qualify or weren’t selected for the WPCP.

 FVL believes that parents are the best equipped to decide what school is the best fit for their child.
 The Wisconsin Parental Choice Program (WPCP) allows parents who meet eligibility requirements to choose a Christian high school education for their son or daughter.
 This state-funded program allows more families to choose this educational option for their teens.
 Most importantly, FVL will continue to share Jesus with the students of all families enrolled at our school as we provide their children with an excellent Christ-centered education.

-What can be done to promote the "School Choice" program?
+What can be done to promote the WPCP?